QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 Note that if we’re adding a discovery attribute that is already included in the shell’s standard, we only need to define it in the `capabilities` section.

-Now let’s add a simple command that prints “hello world” to the **Output** console.
+Now let’s add a simple command that prints "hello world” to the **Output** console.
 In the `driver.py` file, add the command.

 ```python
 def hello_world(self):